LonesG/portfolio-two/README.md

 - I found as it was my first time using JavaScript that I had quite a few extra semicolons that needed to be removed.

 #### Bugs
--   On mobile devices initially, the modal showing the results was not closing when the user clicked outside the modal area as was happening on desktop versions.
+-   Initially the game was not showing my modal.
+I then  researched using StackOverflow and Slack and realised I needed to set my z index value to 1.
+This allowed the modal to show over the main page when the result was to be shown.
 -

 ## Deployment